Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Dhanmaya Muktangtamang is among the thousands of Nepali-speaking Bhutanese citizens forced to flee the Himalayan nation of Bhutan in the 1990s under its "one nation, one people" policy.

-Introduced after a 1988 census revealed a Nepalese majority in Bhutan's southern districts, the policy expelled those unable to prove citizenship, banned the Nepali language, and jailed protesters.
+The policy was Introduced after a 1988 census revealed a Nepalese majority in Bhutan's southern districts.
+It expelled those unable to prove citizenship, banned the Nepali language, and jailed protesters.

 Refugees sought shelter in Nepal, where the UN refugee agency (UNHCR) established seven temporary camps.